Super-Guesser/ctf/2021/*CTF-2021/misc/minegame.md

 ## Solution

-After installing hefty MATLAB Runtime, running the executable we are being presented with the Minesweeper game:
+After installing (required) MATLAB Runtime and running the executable, we are being presented with the Minesweeper game:

 ![](https://i.imgur.com/WIOyH07.png)